devopsengineerDan/Daniel_project/Backup.md

-1 Customer Details updated before A LARGE Transaction => An Account Taker over and Layering Activity 2 LARGE DEPOSIT which is => NOT COMPARABLE to Income, Social Status, Type of Occupation 3 Detection of Structuring => Large number of transactions below a reporting threshold in a specific period of Time 4 Unusual spending pattern => NOT COMPARABLE to Income, Social Status, Type of Occupation 5 Dormant Accounts/Businesses => which display LARGE Transactions in Bank and Business Accounting Books 6 Low Buyers Diversity => Same Buyers on a business which usually receives variety of Buyers 7 Disproportionate Flow-Through => NOT MAKING BUSINESS SENSE[Spending More and No Profit] / NO PROFIT OR LOSS MAKING
+1 Customer Details updated before A LARGE Transaction => An Account Taker over and Layering Activity 2 LARGE DEPOSIT which is => NOT COMPARABLE to Income, Social Status, Type of Occupation 3 Detection of Structuring => Large number of transactions below a reporting threshold in a specific period of Time 4 Unusual SPENDING PATTERN => NOT COMPARABLE to Income, Social Status, Type of Occupation 5 Dormant Accounts/Businesses => which display LARGE Transactions in Bank and Business Accounting Books 6 Low Buyers Diversity => Same Buyers on a business which usually receives variety of Buyers 7 Disproportionate FLOW-THROUGH => NOT MAKING BUSINESS SENSE[Spending More and No Equivalent Profit/Tax ] / NO PROFIT OR LOSS MAKING
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 8 High Risk Countries => Countries known for Bank Secrecy/Financial Crime/Tax Haven
 9 Immediate Withdrawal to Private Wallets => Large Amount Deposited then IMMEDIATELY Large Amount Withdrawn